-Although officially positioned as a timekeeper for adventures, the new Muehle Glashuette Terranaut III Trail looks like a really nice choice for people searching for a reliable timekeeper that looks like a pilot’s watch, is powered by a good Swiss made movement, and wouldn’t break a bank even if you are a student majoring in Liberal Arts.
+Although officially positioned as a timekeeper for adventures, the new Muehle Glashuette Terranaut III Trail may be a nice choice for people searching for a reliable tool that looks like a pilot’s watch, is powered by a good Swiss-made movement, and wouldn’t break a bank even if you are a student majoring in Liberal Arts.

 At this time, the new Muehle Glashuette Terranaut III Trail automatic watch is presented in four variations that consist of two finishes for its round 40 mm case and two variations of the matte black dial.

 To my shame, it took me some time to grasp the difference between the faces.

 If at this time of day you are as slow as yours truly, here is the hint: one of them lacks the minute track, which is printed in light grey on the outer part of the dial closer to the bezel flange.

 As to the cases, it is much easier here: both are offered in stainless steel, but one of them wears plain brushed steel livery and the other comes in a nice matte black PVD treatment that looks almost as gorgeous as recently introduced ceramic timekeepers from Panerai, a maker of luxury “aviators” Bell&Ross and others.

 With its laconic, military-style dial layout, the watch not only offers superb, almost unrivaled legibility both at day and night but can also be worn both in expeditions as well as on a daily basis with casual dress.

 Like many other German watchmakers, Mühle Glashütte doesn’t make its own calibers, but imports high-quality Swiss movements to animate its timekeepers.

 In this particular case, the movement of choice was a customized Sellita SW 220-1 self-winding ebauche.